movementlabsxyz/MIP/MIP/MIP-60/README.md

 ## Motivation

-To bridge from Ethereum to Move Rollup, we have to build a bridge.
-Ideally we would re-use an existing bridge, but there is no bridge from Ethereum to Move-based Rollups.
-So we have to build one.
+To transfer assets from Ethereum to Move Rollup (and back), we have to build a _bridge_.
+Ideally we would re-use an existing bridge, but there is no available bridge template from Ethereum to Move-based Rollups, so we have to build one.
 Designing a bridge between two blockchains is a complex task.
 As pointed out in [Bridges – Ethereum Foundation](https://ethereum.org/en/developers/docs/bridges/#integrating-bridges):

 > 1. **Building your own bridge** – Building a secure and reliable bridge is not easy, especially if you take a more trust-minimized route.
 Moreover, it requires years of experience and technical expertise related to scalability and interoperability studies.
 Additionally, it would require a hands-on team to maintain a bridge and attract sufficient liquidity to make it feasible.

 To design our bridge, it may be useful to understand the main types of architectures, their strengths and weaknesses.
-It can also enable us to reflect on the different discussions and proposals (MIPs, MDs) and how they relate to the different architectures.
+It can also help us reflect on the different discussions and proposals (MIPs, MDs) and how they relate to the different architectures.

 ## Specification